csabbah/mern-ts-deck-builder/README.md

 ## Description

-This deck builder application lets users easily create and customize their own decks.The application is optimized for both desktop and mobile devices, providing a seamless experience across platforms.
-Built using TypeScript, it's deployed on a secure domain using Hostinger and features a custom-built REST API hosted on a VPS.
-Data is persisted using a MongoDB Atlas cluster.
+Introducing a user-friendly deck building application that empowers authorized users to effortlessly create and personalize their own decks.
+The application features robust security measures such as phone verification using Firebase, login authentication utilizing Bcrypt and JWT, and a reset password function utilizing Node Mailer to send unique links to users for changing their passwords.
+Optimized for both desktop and mobile devices, the application offers a smooth, seamless experience across platforms.
+Built using TypeScript, it is deployed on a secure domain hosted by Hostinger and features a custom-built REST API hosted on a VPS.
+Data is securely stored using a MongoDB Atlas cluster.

 ## Installation